-- 1 Tire sealant bottle
+- Tire sealant bottle

-- 2 Air compressor
+- (2) Air compressor

-- 3 Speed restriction sticker
+- (3) Speed restriction sticker

-For models with the emergency tire puncture repair kit, a spare tire, jack and rod are not equipped as standard.
+For models with the emergency tire puncture repair kit, a spare tire, lack and rod are not equipped as standard.
 These parts are dealer options.
 Contact a NISSAN dealer about obtaining these parts.
-See "CHANGING A FLAT TIRE (for models with spare tire)" earlier in this section for usage of jacking tools and tire replacement.
+See "Changing a flat tire (for models with spare tire)" (P.6-3) for usage of jacking tools and tire replacement.